 Centennial Park offers something for everyone!
 Discover the 1910 Logging Camp and Museum, the playground and the farm animals.
 The park boasts a year-round chalet with a concession and indoor picnic area.
 Hiking/cross-country ski trails follow the Current River through Centennial and Trowbridge Falls Parks to join the Cascades Conservation Area.
-Sleigh rides and toboggan slides are offered in winter.
+Great tobogganing is to be had in the winter!

 Centennial Park covers approximately 147 acres (60 ha) along the shores of the beautiful Current River in the heart of the City's north side, and is open year round.